Lemoncode/Angular-Architecture-Fundamentals/Demos/24 exception handling in effects/game-catalog/README.md

-## In this demo we are going to hnadle exceptions.
+## In this demo we are going to handle exceptions.

 ### Step 1.
 First we need to handle the error inside the effects.